andrew-edwards/fitting-size-spectra/code/readMeCode.txt

  histograms in Figure 3 and the main results in Table 2.
 Also does the MLEfix method and plots Figure A.2 (or A.3?? - **Check).

+fitting3rep.RData - results from fitting3rep.r, to save having to re-run it.

+fitting3repAdd.r - constructing Figure 3, combining simulation results from
+ two sets of 10,000 simulated data sets.